Skip to content

 Here are the most common types of finishes you will encounter:

-A glossy, mirror-polished surface that highlights the lines of the steel and gives an exclusive, clean expression.
+A glossy, mirror-polished surface which emphasizes the lines of the steel and gives an exclusive, clean look.

-The Migaki finish exudes precision and elegance – perfect for those who appreciate minimalist design.
+The Migaki finish radiates precision and elegance – perfect for those who appreciate minimalist design.

 Tsuchime (hammered)

-A surface with small, hammered indentations in the steel that creates a vibrant and rustic look.
+A surface with small, hammered indentations in the steel that creates a lively and rustic look.

 Kurouchi (black finish)

-A dark, raw surface resulting from the forging.
+A dark, raw surface that comes from forging.

 It gives the knife an authentic and traditional look, where you can see the traces of the blacksmith's work.